tari/taricorp.net/content/posts/2025/web1999/index.md

 I achieved this by indirection in the window manager and dynamic dispatch.
-The `WindowManager` owns an array of `Window*` which are the windows being displayed onscreen or `nullptr` if the window that goes in a slot is not open.
+The `WindowManager` owns an array of `Window*` which are the windows being displayed onscreen, or `nullptr` if the window that goes in a slot is not open.
 Each slot in this array is assigned to a particular kind of window, which is a subclass of `Window`.
 Those slots are assigned manually in the source code, something like this (where in the actual implementation, use of a macro avoids repeating most